dflaten/JavaPractice/DataStructuresAndAlgorithms/TreeDepthFirstSearch/TreeDepthFirstSearch.md

 This type of traversal is good if we are deleting a tree.
 Because we are going to each node's children before visting the node to delete it we don't leave any stranglers or leaves of tree nodes undeleted.

+## Does my problem match this pattern?
+1. If we have reason to believe the solution is near the leaves of the tree.
+2. If componenets of the solution are listed along paths from the root to the leaves and finding the optimal solution requires traversal along these paths.
+Example: Finding the height of a given tree.
+3. Will not work if the input data is not in a tree or the cost of putting the data into a tree will be too high.
+4. Will also not work if you need to traverse the tree one level at a time.

+## Real-world Examples
+1. **Find products in a price range**: Convert the prices of all products into a binary search tree and perform a variation of preorder traversal on the tree.
+Starting at the root we check if the value lies in the range, if it does we add it to the output array.
+Then we check if the value is >= to the lower bound.
+If it is we call preorder traversal on the right child of the node.
+If the node's value is <= to the upper bound we also call preorder traversal on the right side of the node.
+We continue this until the tree has been traversed.
+2. **Finding routes**: Used to find a route between a start and destination point.
+3. **Solving Mazes**: Used to find the path out of the maze.
+We select a path and follow it until we hit a dead end.
+If we do we backtrack and take an alternative path from the past junction and try the new path.
+We repeat this process until the destination is reached.

 ## Examples